QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 the pilot, runs on it: its polled replace goes through a mirror of its place's by-symbol assignment and the diff reports the update submit.
 The by-position leg id derivation its first pilot shipped with is deleted.

+### A cross-zero order, two ids

+A broker that cannot cross a position through zero gets two brokerage orders for one Lean order: a closing leg, then an opening leg the base class places when the first one fills (`TryHandleRemainingCrossZeroOrder`, `Brokerages/Brokerage.cs:892`).
+That breaks the diff's frame twice.
+The diff calls a fill final only when the cumulative reaches the Lean order's whole quantity, and neither leg reaches it alone.
+And the trigger for the second leg is the first leg's *broker-side* fill — a state the diff never surfaces, because at that point the Lean order is only half done.

+Tradier, the first adopter with this split, keeps both jobs in the read, on the base helpers that already own the pending leg:

+- The read sees the closing leg filled at the broker and hands `TryHandleRemainingCrossZeroOrder` a `Filled` event carrying the unreported part.
+The helper knows whether a remaining leg is pending — for every other order it declines and nothing happens.
+When it takes the event, it reports the fill as `PartiallyFilled` and places the second leg itself; the read then records the state through `UpdateOrderState`, so the sweep's own diff stays silent.
+- The second leg's watch seed carries what the first leg filled, and its reads add the same offset to the leg's own cumulative.
+The diff's frame is whole again: the leg's last fill reaches the Lean quantity and reports `Filled`.

+The service itself needs nothing new for this — the seed, `UpdateOrderState` and `TryGetLastOrderState` were already there.
+What it costs the plugin is one map (the first leg's filled quantity, keyed by the Lean order id between the second leg's request and its watch, then by the second leg's brokerage id for the reads) and one closed-order hook in the read.

 ### Seed before Start

 Polling never starts first: the stream reported orders before it, and the registry must know what was already